MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/social-identities.md

 In Azure AD B2C, each policy, or user flow, is a separate authorization server.
 They issue their own tokens.
 So a token acquired using the `b2c_1_editprofile` user flow will not work with a resource protected behind a `b2c_1_susi` user flow.
 Therefore, when calling a protected API, application developers must let MSAL know which token to use from the cache, based on the user flow that will be targeted.

 Acquiring a token for an Azure AD B2C protected API in a public client application requires you to use:

-- the override of GetAccountsAsync() with a user flow before calling AcquireTokenSilent,
+- The override of GetAccountsAsync() with a user flow before calling AcquireTokenSilent,
-- the overrides AcquireTokenInteractive with a B2C authority:
+- The overrides AcquireTokenInteractive with a B2C authority:

 ```csharp
 IEnumerable<IAccount> accounts = await application.GetAccountsAsync(B2CConstants.PolicySignUpSignIn);